beyarkay/masters-thesis/src/02_background.md

 \end{algorithmic}
 \end{algorithm}

-### The Viterbi algorithm: What's the most likely series of states for some output?
+### Evaluating the most likely series of states for some output: The Viterbi algorithm

 If we observed a series of outputs $\bm{x}$ from an HMM with matrices  $\bm{A}$ and $\bm{B}$, what is the sequence of hidden states $\bm{z}$, which would